Canop/dysk/website/docs/filters.md

 If you're only interested in the device on which some file is, give the path as argument.

-For example, for the current device, use `lfs .`:
+For example, for the current device, use `dysk .`:

 ![screen](img/rows-current.png)